cmp-202/ssh2shell/README.md

   readyMessage:        "Ready",
   closedMessage:       "Closed",

-  //Optional: Host event handlers .
+  //Optional: Host event handlers.
-  //Host defined event handlers are set as the default event handlers.
+  //Host defined event handlers are cleared with each change of host.
+  //Default and instance event handlers are global to all hosts and are not cleared.

   //Optional:
   onKeyboardInteractive: function(name, instructions, instructionsLang, prompts, finish){